A Framework for Leveraging Partially-Labeled Data for Product Attribute-Value Identification: Introduction

 \section{Introduction}

-The rapid expansion of E-Commerce has led to a significant increase in the variety and complexity of products available online.
-Every product usually comes with a variety of attributes like \textsc{Brand}, \textsc{Color}, \textsc{Model} and so on, each having specific values, for example, \textit{Samsung}, \textit{Phantom Gray}, \textit{Galaxy S21}, etc. (as illustrated in \Cref{tab:example-query}).
+The rapid expansion of e-commerce has led to a significant increase in the variety and complexity of products available online.
+Each product typically includes a set of attributes such as \textsc{Brand}, \textsc{Model Name}, \textsc{Color}, with distinct values like \textit{Boat}, \textit{Rockerz 255 Pro}, \textit{Raging Red} (as demonstrated in \Cref{tab:example-query}).
 These attributes and values help consumers locate and select their desired products.
-Nonetheless, the attribute-value pairs provided in product listings by sellers are often incomplete and can be enhanced using the information contained within the product title.
-This problem of automatic attribute-value identification for E-Commerce products is a well-established topic in literature \citep{bing2012unsupervised,putthividhya2011bootstrapped,probst2007semi,shinzato2013unsupervised,Roy2021AttributeVG,Wang2020LearningTE,Xu2019ScalingUO,Zheng2018OpenTagOA}.
-It has been investigated in various contexts that sometimes include additional metadata such as product descriptions \citep{Yang2021MAVEAP,Shinzato2023AUG}, knowledge graphs \citep{ricatte2023avengr} or images \citep{Zhu2020MultimodalJA,Khandelwal2023LargeSG}.
-In this study, we focus on automated extraction from product titles.
+Automatic attribute-value identification is a well-studied problem in the e-commerce literature \citep{bing2012unsupervised,putthividhya2011bootstrapped,probst2007semi,shinzato2013unsupervised,Roy2021AttributeVG,Wang2020LearningTE,Xu2019ScalingUO,Zheng2018OpenTagOA}.
+It has been investigated in various contexts that involve additional metadata, such as product descriptions \citep{Yang2021MAVEAP,Shinzato2023AUG}, knowledge graphs \citep{ricatte2023avengr} or images \citep{Zhu2020MultimodalJA,Khandelwal2023LargeSG}.
+In this study, we focus on automated extraction using only textual information \citep{Xu2019ScalingUO,Zheng2018OpenTagOA}, such as product titles and user search queries.

+To illustrate the practical utility of attribute-value extraction systems, we examine their usage in IndiaMART\footnote{\url{https://www.indiamart.com}}, India's largest B2B e-commerce platform, where our system is currently deployed.
+In this platform, our attribute-value extraction system serves a dual purpose, enhancing both product listings and user searches.
+The attribute-value pairs provided in product listings by sellers are often incomplete and can be enhanced using extractions from the product title.
+In addition, the system is used to extract attribute-value pairs from user search queries, and these extracted pairs are matched with attribute-value pairs from the retrieved product listings to highlight the matching ones.
+This \textit{dynamic feature highlighting} of product attribute-value pairs based on the search query enables users to easily find the products that meet their requirements.